Marc Pingris: Return to Purefoods (2009–2019)

-Retirement
+Retirement and return (2019–2023)

 Pingris was to play for the Magnolia Hotshots in the PBA bubble during the 2020 season which was set up in late 2020 due to the COVID-19 pandemic, but was unable to play for the team due to an injury.
 Pingris contract with the team expired on December 31, 2020, becoming a restricted free agent.
 He announced his retirement from competitive basketball in May 2021, after 16 years of playing in the PBA.

-On November 24, 2021, Pingris returned to basketball from his brief retirement and signed with the Nueva Ecija Rice Vanguards of the Maharlika Pilipinas Basketball League.
-However, on December 3, he deferred himself from playing with Nueva Ecija, stating his unreadiness on coming out from his retirement.
+On November 24, 2021, Pingris signed with the Nueva Ecija Rice Vanguards of the Maharlika Pilipinas Basketball League.
+However, on December 3, he deferred himself from playing with Nueva Ecija, stating his unreadiness on coming out from retirement.

+Imus SV Squad (2023)

+Pingris formally came out of retirement after signing a contract with another MPBL team, Imus SV Squad.

 Sports administration

-In January 2022, Pingris was appointed as commissioner of a newly established league – the Pilipinas Super League.
+In January 2022, Pingris was appointed as commissioner of the Pilipinas Super League, a newly-established league at the time.